c0j0s/nats-offset/README.md

 The docker-compose starts the following services:
 - A nats client webui for sending messages to NATS.
-- A nats web-ui for visualising NATS server status and messages. (credits @sphqxe)
+- A nats web-ui for visualising NATS server status and messages. (credits @sphqxe/nats-webui)
-- A local instance of NATS service.
+- A local instance of the official NATS server.

 Access the webui at [http://localhost:3001/](http://localhost:3001/)